 This tall succulent tree is evergreen with spiny candelabra-shaped branches.
-It is a great succulent for indoor growers, however due to its spines and toxic sap, it should be kept out of the way of pets and children.
+Due to its spines and toxic sap, it should be kept out of the way of pets and children.
 Watch for yellow-green flowers in the fall.

 Typical water needs for a succulent.
 Do not water in the Winter